IIT-EnergySystemModels/openTEPES/doc/md/Download.md

 If you are not planning on developing, please follow the instructions in {ref}`installation`.

 Once installation is complete, openTEPES can be executed in test mode from a command prompt.
-In the directory of your choice, run the following on the command prompt (Windows) or terminal (Linux).
+In the directory of your choice, open and execute the **openTEPES_run.py** script by using the following on the command prompt (Windows) or terminal (Linux).
 (Depending on your default Python version, you might need to call `python3` instead of `python`.):

 > `openTEPES_Main`